snitch-org/snitch/README.md

     }
     ```

  - File I/O (`SNITCH_WITH_STD_FILE_IO`).
-There is no default implementation for file I/O; if you need to write results to a "file" (or a file-like object, like a socket), you will have to supply your own functions:
+When disabled, there is no default implementation for file I/O; if you need to write results to a "file" (or a file-like object, like a socket), you will have to supply your own functions:

    ```c++
     // You can use the supplied "storage" if you need to manage any state specific to that file.